SAFe - Scaled Agile Framework

 The SAFe Solution

-One of the most important ways to address this issue is to give development teams the autonomy and trust they need.
+One of the most important ways to address this issue is to give the development team member the autonomy and trust they need.
 This involves giving them the authority to determine their own metrics and self-govern their actions.
-Management should also educate teams on how velocity should be used as a guide and not a measure of productivity and success.
+Management should also educate multiple teams on how velocity should be used as a guide and not a measure of productivity and success.
 Management can again play an important role here, by educating and training the workforce to understand modern, Agile project management practices.

 Making SAFe Work for You